ktye/duitdraw/README.md

 This is just a very basic first first release and tested only on windows.
 Please test and comment.

-- fonts (right now only basicfont is embedded)
+- fonts (right now Go regular is embedded)
-	- plan9 style or ttf path (Go font could be embedded)?
+	- plan9 style or ttf path?
 	- ttf: freetype or golang.org/x/image/font/sfnt?
-	- sfnt: how to implement font.Face?
 - client windows cannot be closed
 	- is it a bug in shiny (windows)?
 	- how to propagate close requests?
 By a channel or with Release?